-Pinterest can be an excellent way to drive extra traffic to your website and help you sell your online course.
+Pinterest can be an excellent way to drive extra traffic to your website and help you with marketing your online course.

 However, you need to follow the right steps to ensure success.
-Linking users directly to your course sales page won't be as effective as creating a funnel by using blog posts.
+Linking users directly to your course sales page won't be as effective as creating an online course sales funnel with an email sequence.

 Most Pinterest guides you'll find online are thinly-veiled advertisements to sell you software and plugins to make posting to Pinterest easier.
 That's not what this article is about.

-Here we're going to give you some straightforward information to get you started on Pinterest and using it to promote your online course.
+Here we're going to give you some straightforward information to get you started on Pinterest and using it to market and sell your online course.